If you’re considering a Bull Terrier as a pet, you may be wondering,

-With this method, however, it is essential that you stay calm and use gentle methods of deterrence.
+With this method, however, it is essential that you stay calm and use gentle deterrence methods.

 - The second method for deterring aggressive behavior in Bull Terriers is through positive reinforcement and by providing them with their daily needs.

-As I mentioned earlier, Bull Terriers require plenty of mental stimulation and exercise.
+As I mentioned, Bull Terriers require plenty of mental stimulation and exercise.

-Take them to the park, throw a tennis ball, take them for a long walk – the more things you do with your dog, the more pent up energy they can release, and the less likely they will be to show aggressive behaviors.
+Take them to the park, throw a tennis ball, or take them for a long walk – the more you do with your dog, the more pent-up energy they can release, and the less likely they will be to show aggressive behaviors.

 Also, make sure you reward good behaviors.
 When your dog engages in gentle play, reward them with a treat.
 If they start getting rough, turn your back until they calm down.